Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 Execute following steps to run this demo:

 1. To test our investors, account, security_lot data models, we need to add some test data.
 For that purpose, let's execute `generator.py`.
-This will add some test intra-day data for HDFCBANK and MARUTI securities.
+This will add some test intra-day data for RDBBANK and RDBMOTORS securities.

 2. Next we will execute following RediSearch indexes before actually running any queries: